rspace-os/api-tutorial/README.md

 ## Sharing items with other groups and users

-From RSpace 1.56, it is possible to share documents and notebooks programmatically.
+You share documents and notebooks programmatically.
 You can read more details in [sharing.md](sharing.md).

 ## Administration of user accounts